 Integro, a Latin root of the word “integrity,” means “to heal, refresh, renew, and balance.”
 With these concepts in mind, Integro Sports + Rehabilitation was established in 2004 by Dr. Lauren Elkind, who specializes in functional rehabilitation and comprehensive chiropractic neurology.

 Treatments include Active Release Technique, Graston Technique, and Cup Therapy to address soft tissue injury that results from repetitive stress injury as well as macrotrauma.
 Clients are referred to Integro by physicians, orthopedists, podiatrists, patients, and other chiropractors.

 Dr. Lauren Elkind, DC ART grew up in Orinda, attending Miramonte High and UC Berkeley.
-She had a life changing injury while heading for law school that introduced her to the world of Active Release Technique and Pilates.
-Always interested in a service-oriented career, Dr. Elkind found herself rehabilitating on a Pilates reformer.
+She had a life changing injury while heading for law school that introduced her to the world of Active Release Technique (ART) and functional movement.
+Always interested in a service-oriented career, Dr. Elkind found herself rehabilitating her ankle on a Pilates reformer.
 After earning her certification in Pilates, Dr. Elkind began working with patients at the Center for Sportsmedicine in Walnut Creek.
 This prompted her to shift her studies to Life Chiropractic College West, where she graduated Magna Cum Laude in 2001.

-Dr. Elkind is certified in all levels of ART: spine, upper and lower extremities both level 1 and 2, nerve entrapment, complex protocols, as well as IRONMAN Performance Care Biomechanics.
-She teaches at ART seminars which are held around the country.
+Dr. Elkind is certified in all classes of ART: spine, upper and lower extremities both level 1 and 2, nerve entrapment, complex protocols, as well as IRONMAN Performance Care Biomechanics.
+She was selected to teach at ART seminars around the country.
 Dr. Elkind is also certified in both Functional Movement System (FMS) and Specific Functional Movement Assessment (SFMA) and uses them to diagnose and treat movement dysfunction.